 Many San Francisco residents have already taken advantage of the SFPUC’s various programs to help them prepare and better protect their properties from major rain events.
 San Francisco residents can:

-In June 2018, the SFPUC will be hosting several public availability sessions to engage with the public, answer questions, and provide information on flood resiliency.
-On July 24, 2018 the SFPUC Commission will host a hearing on the Draft Map.
-Additionally, the SFPUC Commission is tentatively scheduled to vote on approving a Final Map at its September 11, 2018 meeting.
+In June 2018, the SFPUC hosted several public availability sessions to engage with the public, answer questions, and provide information on flood resiliency.
+On July 24, 2018 the SFPUC Commission hosted a hearing on the Draft Map.
+Additionally, the SFPUC Commission is tentatively scheduled to vote on approving a Final Map at its September 25, 2018 meeting.
 Later in 2018, the City is considering introducing legislation that would require sellers or lessors of property to disclose to buyers or tenants that the property is located within the 100-year storm flood zone.

 Is there a process to review the inclusion of my property in the Map?